NCBI-Hackathons/RetroSpotter/README.md

 ## Further Work

-* Run again with better different controls set.
+* Run again with better control set.
 * Complete pipeline automation so that the results are reproducible.
 * Link up with metadata from SRA.
 * Improve reference sequence FASTA.
 Automate the collection of this.